 - They will present business needs as tech challenges that engineers will see as opportunities to grow.

 I’ve also seen examples of bad managers as well:

 - They rely entirely on a “right hand,” which will give them a biased picture of what’s going on.

-– They will treat individual based on stereotypes instead of taking the time to get to know each engineer.
+- They will treat individuals based on stereotypes instead of taking the time to get to know each engineer.

 - They are inflexible, even if that means blocking someone to move forward.

-– They will get angry under pressure, and mad against people who can’t understand what they want, or don’t do things as they wish.
+- They will get angry, under pressure, and mad at people who can’t understand what they want or don’t do things as they wish.